leroym-biz/AWS-Restart-Journey/Portfolio_Projects/project_01_Highly_Available_Static_Website/readme.md

-# 🍽️ Embers & Co: Crafting a Digital Experience with AWS
+# 🍽️ Ember & Co: Crafting a Digital Experience with AWS

 > **From manual chaos to cloud precision—solving real business problems with AWS architecture.**